Miss World 2015

-Miss World 2015, the 65th edition of the Miss World pageant, was held on 19 December 2015 at the outdoor arena of the Crown of Beauty Theatre in Sanya, China.
-114 contestants from all over the world competed for the crown.
-Rolene Strauss of South Africa crowned her successor Mireia Lalaguna of Spain at the end of the event.
+Miss World 2015 was the 65th edition of the Miss World pageant, held at the Crown of Beauty Theatre in Sanya, Hainan, China, on 19 December 2015.

+Rolene Strauss of South Africa crowned Mireia Lalaguna of Spain as her successor at the end of the event.
 It was the first time in the history of Miss World that Spain won the pageant.
 Since this year, the swimsuit competition (Miss World Beach Beauty) has been officially removed from the pageant.

+Returns, and, withdrawals

+This edition saw the return of Botswana, Bulgaria, Chile, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa and Zambia; Botswana, Bulgaria, Chile, Honduras, Kazakhstan, Macedonia, Saint Kitts and Nevis, Samoa and Zambia in 2013.

+Barbados, Belarus, Canada, Chad, Egypt, Equatorial Guinea, Ghana, Greece, Hong Kong, Israel, Kosovo, Lithuania, Luxembourg, Martinique, São Tomé and Príncipe and Switzerland, withdrew from the competition.